songster-sa/aws-sw-arch-associate-notes/readme.md

     - billing product AMI - cant copy - launch instance and create AMI form there
 - ASG components - groups, config templates, scaling options
     - can define lifecycle hooks at pending-wait / termination-wait
-    - when removing an instance - 1st the zone with max instances is chosen, then the instance with oldest launch config is terminated
+    - when removing an instance
+        - 1st the zone with max instances is chosen, then the instance with oldest launch config is terminated
+        - on-demand / spot instance -> (oldest or the one) launch config -> oldest launch template -> closest to the next billing hour
-    - launch template (new, versioned, params, mix instances) vs launch config (legacy, recreate everytime)
+    - **launch template** (new, versioned, params, mix instances) vs launch config (legacy, recreate everytime)
+        - cannot use launch config to provision capacity - it only config for ASG to use to launch
+    - ASG will not terminate an unhealthy ec2 due to
+        - grace period
+        - impaired status
+        - the failure is only on ELB health check and not EC2 health check (default)
+    - ASG can terminate spot instances - not due to health but due to cost or capacity
 - every ec2 instance has a check to confirm its either src or dest of traffic
 - scaling options
     - maintain current levels(no of instance) all time